 Agilience has rated Estonian World very highly among the international media outlets and institutions that share news and write about Estonia and the Baltic Sea region in general – rating it number one Estonia authority and number nine in the Baltic states.

-Estonian World is also the highest rated media outlet about Estonia – its nearest competitor, the taxpayer-funded public broadcasting’s English-language version ERR News, is rated second.
+Estonian World is also the highest rated media outlet about Estonia – the taxpayer-funded public broadcasting’s English-language version ERR News, is rated second.

 Agilience also offers some clues to its methodology.
 “Our unique and patented algorithm measures their authority with two objective criteria: their focus on the topic and their recognition by their peers.
 Thus, topic authorities are in the best position to post or share a story that will widely resonate within the community, this is the resonance factor.”